KSR Bengaluru–Hazur Sahib Nanded Express: Background

 This train was introduced in 1993 as Bidar Link Express, It was the only one train connecting Bangalore and Bidar at that time.
 It was extended to Nanded after few months since Nanded lacked a direct train to Bangalore.
 In 1996, this train was attached to this train as the Hampi Express which connects between Hubli and Mysore later it became a separate train in 2010.

 Service

 It operates as train number 16594 from Hazur Sahib Nanded to Bangalore City and as train number 16593 in the reverse direction, serving the states of Maharashtra, Andhra Pradesh, Telangana & Karnataka.
 The train covers the distance of 1031 km in 24 hours 17 mins approximately at a speed of (42.6 km/h).

 Coaches

-The 16593 / 94 Hazur Sahib Nanded–Bangalore City Express has one First AC, three AC 3-tier, nine sleeper class, four general unreserved & two SLR (seating with luggage rake) coaches.
+The 16593 / 94 Hazur Sahib Nanded–Bangalore City Express used to run with ICF coach.
+Now they are upgraded to LHB coach it has one First AC, three AC 3-tier, nine sleeper class, four general unreserved & two SLR (seating with luggage rake) coaches.
 It doesn't carry a pantry car.

 As with most train services in India, coach composition may be amended at the discretion of Indian Railways depending on demand.